-N. CD.
-CI.
-1.

 Name of Person filing complaint

 Home Phone #

 Street Address

 Fax number

-City, State, Zip -
+City, State, Zip

 Work Phone #

 Email

 Cell Phone #

 Parent (if other than party filing complaint)

 Home Phone #

 Street Address

 Fax number

 City, State, Zip

 Work Phone #

 Email

 Cell Phone #

 Full Name of Child Date of Birth

 Current School

+What Individuals With Disabilities A at (IDEA) regulation(s) or Special Education Dula(s) de

-What Individuals With Disabilities Act (IDEA) regulation(s) or Special Education Rule(you feel have been violated? (s) do
+What Individuals With Disabilities Act (IDEA) regulation(s) or Special Education Rule(s) do you feel have been violated? )

 Please describe the problem.
-Use additional pages if more space is needed.
-Describe the solution or action you feel would reso more space is needed. lve this problem.
-Use additional pages if When are you available to meet with System and/ordiscuss mutually agreeable resolutions? r school staff to share your concern and Best Days Best times ovent/quardien cianatura. arent/guardian signature:ate
+Use additional pages in if more space is needed.

+more space is needed.

+When are you available to meet with System and/or liscuss mutually agreeable resolutions? school staff to share your concern and

+Best Days Best times

+arent/guardian signature:

+ate